-At the initial stage of war, the companies providing services mostly to Ukrainian customers suffered much more.
-This, in particular, relates to marketplaces, ride-sharing, logistics applications, classifieds and others which should have implemented the cost reduction policies, including the staff redundancy.
-However, in 2023 a substantial part of these companies adapted their activity to the new reality, whereas some of them even showed growth.
+At the initial stage of war, the companies providing service mostly to Ukrainian customers suffered much more.
+This, in particular, relates to marketplaces, ridesharing, and logistics applications, classifieds and others which had to opt for cost reduction steps, including staff redundancy.
+However, in 2023 and 2024 a substantial part of these companies adapted their activity to the new reality, while some of them even showed growth.

-At the same time, many IT companies faced another challenge which is drafting of their employees to the Armed Forces.
-This includes those who voluntarily joined the military, as well as those conscripted to the army.
+At the same time, many IT companies faced another challenge which is the drafting of their employees to the Armed Forces.
+This includes those who voluntarily joined the military, as well as those conscripted to the Army.

-In order to minimise the impact of this risk, numerous IT companies applied for the reservation of employees from the military mobilisation.
-In view of the strong support of the Ministry of Digital Transformation and the pressure from business associations, most IT companies succeeded in reserving a part of their employees.
+To minimise the impact of this risk, numerous IT companies applied for the reservation of employees from the military mobilisation.
+In view of the strong support from the Ministry of Digital Transformation and advocacy efforts made by business associations, most IT companies succeeded in reserving a part of their employees.
 Since the general rule allows reserving up to 50% of employees, this risk has decreased by half but has not been mitigated entirely.